legop3/notes/current/anatomyp.md

         - reticular
           - loose, more reticular fibers and cells
           - lots of space
+          - lots of ground substance
           - found in spleen, thymus, bone marrow, lymph nodes
           - lymphatic tissue
         - adipose
           - AKA fat
           - mostly cells
           - stores energy
-          - found wherever there is fat
+          - found wherever there is fat, breast, behind eye
       - dense
         - regular
-          - collagen fibers
+          - collagen fibers parallel to each other
           - strong in one plane, tensile
           - found in tendons and ligaments
         - irregular